Thermodynamic topology optimization for hardening materials: Numerical results

 The computation of plastic strains takes place at the microstructural level.
-To investigate the results of the proposed surrogate material model for plasticity, we present a first result at the material point and thus without topology optimization.
-Consequently, we prescribe the strain as linear function of \num{100} load steps with tension and pressure loading and unloading.
+To investigate the results of the proposed surrogate model for hardening materials, we present a first result at the material point and thus without topology optimization.
+Consequently, we prescribe the strain as linear function of \num{100} load steps with tension loading and unloading.
 For this, we determine the strain tensor depending on the load step $l$ according to \be \bfeps(l) = \varepsilon_{11}(l) \, \left( \right) \, . \ee To present a result that is representative, the diagonal entries correspond to the material parameters given above (\tabref{tab:materialParameters}), \ie{}, we use the Poisson's ratio of steel, and the shear components have been chosen randomly.
 The maximum value of the component in $11$-direction is set to $\varepsilon_{11,\max}(l) = 0.005 \, [-]$.
-The numerical results for the surrogate model for plasticity at the material point are given as stress/strain diagram exemplary for ideal plasticity.
+The numerical results for the surrogate model at the material point are given as stress/strain diagram exemplary for non-hardening.

 Matching the scalar-valued comparison of the indicator function, the von Mises stresses are plotted above the norm of strains in \figref{fig:plot_spmodel_mm_yielding}.
 It indicates that the intended material behavior is displayed: first, the stress/strain curve of the proposed material model increases linearly in the elastic region.
 The end points of the elastic region are indicated by $\epsYexp$ and $\sigmaYexp$, respectively.